canonical/cloud-init/doc/rtd/tutorial/wsl.rst

 Obtain the Ubuntu WSL image
 ===========================

-Ubuntu 24.04, which is still in development, is the first Ubuntu version to support cloud-init in WSL, so that is the image that we'll use.
+Ubuntu 24.04 is the first Ubuntu version to support cloud-init in WSL, so that is the image that we'll use.

 We have two options to obtain the Ubuntu 24.04 WSL image: the Microsoft